dequelabs/axe-core-npm/packages/webdriverio/README.md

 > Provides a chainable axe API for WebdriverIO and automatically injects into all frames.

+This package does not follow Semantic Versioning (SemVer) but instead uses the major and minor version (but not patch version) of axe-core that the package uses.
+For example, if the API version is v4.7.2, then the axe-core version used by the package will be v4.7.x.
+The patch version of this package may include bug fixes and new API features but will not introduce breaking changes.

 ## Feature Deprecation Notice

 Support for `@wdio/sync` is deprecated and testing for it will be removed in a future release.